GPII/gpii-payloads/LocalTransformer.md

 ## Local Transformer Payload Examples

-The local transformer transforms [the output of the local context manager](LocalContextManager-EvaluateMatch.md#user-content-return-payload) into the life cycle instructions.
+The local transformer transforms [the output of the local context manager](LocalContextManager-EvaluateMatch.md#user-content-return-payload) into the lifecycle instructions.

 See [the Transformer documentation](https://github.com/GPII/universal/blob/master/documentation/Transformer.md) for more details.